Archie Waldroop provides advice on the basic skills of archery.

 About the Author

 Archie Waldroop is a sports coach who works with individuals and teams in introducing a new sport or improving their skills for a sport they have played for years.
-Archie creates unique sports tactics and strategies based on the players' current skill set and goal.
+Archie creates unique sports tactics and strategies based on the players' current skill sets and goals.
 When Archie is not busy working, he likes to sweat in his home gym or write sport-related articles.